mojombo/clippy/README.md

 ---------------------------

 If you want to use Clippy unmodified, just copy `build/clippy.swf` to your `public` directory or wherever your static assets can be found.
+The file is compiled for Flash 9 and above.

 Installation (Compiling)
 ------------------------